 Also of interest is that La Mesa has more people living here who work in computers and math than 95% of the places in the US.

-The education level of La Mesa citizens is very high relative to the national average among all cities (21.84%): 35.63% of adults in La Mesa have a bachelor's degree or even advanced degree.
+The population of La Mesa is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.63% of adults in La Mesa have a bachelor's degree or even advanced degree.

 The per capita income in La Mesa in 2010 was $31,993, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $127,972 for a family of four.
 However, La Mesa contains both very wealthy and poor people as well.